Provizanta/ansible-role-gpg/README.md

 Role Variables
 --------------

-    hide:_secrets: <bool, omit the secret data from logs>
+These defaults are set in defaults/main.yml:

+    hide_secrets: true      # omit key details from logs

+Other variables that can be set:

     generate:
       keys: <list, key parameters to be used for generating>
         - user: <string>
           email: <string, e-mail associated with this key>